mpigsley/nebraska-mushrooms/src/cms/content/species/lanmaoa-pseudosensibilis-172530363.md

   - /img/lanmaoa-pseudosensibilis-172250265-10.jpeg
 ---

-_Lanmaoa pseudosensibilis_ is a mycorrhizal bolete that can be found in forests (especially Oak forests) from July-September and is known to the eastern US.
+_Lanmaoa pseudosensibilis_ is a mycorrhizal bolete that can be found in forests (especially Oak forests) from July-September.
+Known to the eastern US.
 When sliced in half, the yellowish contents turn blue.
 It has a shallow pore surface which is characteristic of [_Lanmaoa_](/taxa/lanmaoa).
 The pore surface turns from yellow then bruised blue then brownish with age.

+The Bolete Filter considers this mushroom edible (Pavelle, 2015).
+Please take great care to get a solid identification to distinguish it from other toxic boletes.

 #### July 9th, 2023 Field Notes - Indian Cave State Park: